apaz-cli/apaz-cli.github.io/blog/Hyperparameter_Heuristics.md

 # Hyperparameter Heuristics

+    Suppose you've invented a new neural architecture, or optimizer, or whatever, and you want to scale it up.
+You have 100 million dollars to do this with, and you want to train the best model you possibly can with that budget.
+But how should you choose your hyperparameters?
+There's no existing literature exists on your methods!
+Who knows what settings are optimal, and if you guess wrong, you're out a cool 100m.

     It would be cool if there were a guide on heuristics for scaling training experiments.

     At the moment, the information is sort of trapped inside the heads and notebooks of individual researchers.
 Maybe a guide exists somewhere and I'm an idiot for not being able to